KyPoCha/KyPoCha/README.md

 I’m interested in increasing my powerskills in programming.

-I’m already know from my study C++, C#, C, GIT systems and PostgreSQL.
+I’m already know from my study C++, C#, C, Java Spring Boot, GIT Flow and SQL like PostgreSql, MySql.

-I’m currently learning Java, Spring Java Framework for Backend part and JavaScript, TypeScript, NodeJS, ReactJS for Frontend and Web programming.
+I’m currently increasing skills in Java Spring and NodeJS for Backend part and JavaScript, TypeScript, ReactJS for Frontend and Web programming.

 @Student of CTU in Prague.